 After an accident, you’re dealing with a lot—physical pain, emotional stress, and unexpected expenses.
 It’s a confusing time, and it’s easy to make a misstep that could jeopardize your ability to get the compensation you deserve.
 Insurance companies are aware of this and may use the chaos of the situation to their advantage.
 Knowing what not to do is just as important as knowing what to do.
 By avoiding a few common pitfalls, you can protect your rights and strengthen your claim from the very beginning.

-Don’t Admit Fault or Minimize Your Injuries
+Avoid Admitting Fault or Downplaying Your Injuries

 In the immediate aftermath of an accident, it’s natural to want to be polite.
 You might be tempted to say, “I’m so sorry,” even if you don’t believe you were at fault.
 Resist this urge.
 An apology can be twisted by an insurance company and used as an admission of guilt to reduce or deny your claim.
 The same goes for downplaying your injuries.
 Adrenaline can mask pain, so saying “I’m fine” at the scene might not be accurate.
 Stick to the facts of what happened, and let medical professionals assess your condition.
 Let the official investigation determine who was responsible for the accident.

-Avoid Accepting the First Settlement Offer
+Why You Shouldn’t Take the First Settlement Offer

 Soon after your accident, you’ll likely get a call from the other party’s insurance company with a settlement offer.
 It might seem like a relief to get a check quickly, but this first offer is almost always far less than what your claim is actually worth.
 Insurance companies want to close cases quickly and for the lowest amount possible.
 If you accept their offer, you forfeit your right to seek any more money for your injuries, even if you later discover you need more extensive medical treatment.
 It’s crucial to understand the full scope of your damages, including future medical bills and lost wages, before even considering a settlement.